 Because LeBron James is a lifetime endorser of the brand, Nike will certainly grab every opportunity to use his image to create or promote shoe lines.
 It is almost certain that the LeBron shoes list will continue to grow.

 - LeBron Zoom Witness.
-The LeBron Zoom Witness is a lightweight mid-top shoe with a mesh upper and foam on the rear panel.
-Being a budget model, there is no chance of having luxurious items in its construction.
+The LeBron Zoom Witness is a lightweight mid-top shoe with a mesh upper.
+It also has foam in the rear panel.
+Being a budget model, there is no chance of having luxurious materials in it.
 The midsole is made of Phylon with two small Zoom units at the forefoot.
 These LeBron sneakers on sale are exceptionally breathable and comfortable.
 However, for heavier athletes, this pair is better for lifestyle use.
 At only $100, no one should expect this shoe to be durable enough to be played outdoors or to last more than a season.
 This budget-friendly model was released on October 2016.

 - LeBron Zoom Witness II.
 These LeBron sneakers sport almost the same materials and technology as its predecessor.
 The only tweaks made are the height of the shoe and the fuse overlays on the upper for toe drags.
-The LeBron Zoom Witness 2 were released on September 2017 just before LeBron 15 came out.
+The LeBron Zoom Witness 2 was released in September 2017, just before LeBron 15 came out.